All existing nutritional calculation methods are inaccurate and occasionally misleading.

 The countries with the lowest diabetes rates are Lithuania, Estonia, Ireland, Sweden, Luxembourg, England, and Australia.

 • These countries consume no fewer carbohydrates and sugars than exist in Asian nations.
-The British Fish & Chips are no better than the Japanese diet!
-The main differences are the leisure cultures.
+The British Fish and chips are no better than the Japanese diet!
+The main difference is the leisure cultures.

 Until 100 years ago, diabetes was a rare disease; until the mid-50s of the 20th century, it was a marginal disease.

 • About 50 years ago, the fast-paced and industrialized food revolution erupted in full force.
-The combination with a demanding and leisure-free lifestyle has created a record-breaking chronic illness, not just diabetes!
+This, combined with a demanding and leisure-free lifestyle, has created a record-breaking chronic illness, not just diabetes!

 Diabetes is a symptom (of an unhealthy diet and lifestyle).
 It is worth noting that diabetes has a noticeable mental-energetic dimension.
 Obesity is another symptom of an unhealthy diet and lifestyle.
 It is not the cause of diabetes!